AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/identity-handling.md

 ![An identity selected as mandatory attribute and deduplication key.](/help/destinations/assets/how-destinations-work/selected-identity.png)

-As a workaround, you can add more identities to the export if these are set as attributes.
+As a workaround, you can add more identities to the export if these are have been ingested into Experience Platform as attributes.
 See below an example where the XDM attribute email address was selected for export, in addition to the identity namespace `Phone_E.164`.

 ![Example of email address attribute selected for export.](/help/destinations/assets/how-destinations-work/email-selected.png)